-- The Share Purchase Agreement was signed on November 30, 2020, between Genius Group and the owner of PIN, Simon Zutshi on behalf of Property Mastermind International Pte Ltd (MPL), for the purchase of 100% of the shares in Property Investors Network Ltd and Mastermind Principles Ltd. - > The purchase price was GBP 3.6 million (Approximately \$4.7 million) calculated as 1x the annual revenue in 2019 or 2020 (whichever was higher) of the two companies in the agreement. - > The payment was 10% in cash and 90% in Genius Group ordinary shares, with the shares paid on closing and the cash paid within 7 days of closing. - > The share purchase included all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as of the date of the acquisition, less any director's loans or shareholder's loans. - The parties agreed to clear all director's loans and shareholder's loans from the balance sheets of the two companies first by Genius Group paying £1.5 million (US\$2.0 million) to MPL on behalf of the seller in order to pay off part of the outstanding loans, and second by the seller repaying any remaining unpaid loans within three years of the closing date. - Both parties provided various representations, warranties and indemnifications as part of the agreement.
+- The Share Purchase Agreement was signed on November 30, 2020, between Genius Group and the owner of PIN, Simon Zutshi on behalf of Property Mastermind International Pte Ltd (MPL), for the purchase of 100% of the shares in Property Investors Network Ltd and Mastermind Principles Ltd. - The purchase price was GBP 3.6 million (Approximately \$4.7 million) calculated as 1x the annual revenue in 2019 or 2020 (whichever was higher) of the two companies in the agreement. - The payment was 10% in cash and 90% in Genius Group ordinary shares, with the shares paid on closing and the cash paid within 7 days of closing. - The share purchase included all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as at the date of the acquisition, less any director's loans or shareholder's loans. - The parties agreed to clear all director's loans and shareholder's loans from the balance sheets of the two companies first by Genius Group paying £1.5 million (US\$2.0 million) to MPL on behalf of the seller in order to pay off part of the outstanding loans, and second by the seller repaying any remaining unpaid loans within three years of the closing date. - > Both parties provided various representations, warranties and indemnifications as part of the agreement.

-- An extending letter was signed on September 30, 2021 to extend the terms of the agreement to December 31, 2021 - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022 - An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022 - > An amendment was signed on April 30, 2022, to reflect a change in the terms of the purchase price consideration to 2x revenue or 10x EBITDA.
+- > An extending letter was signed on September 30, 2021 to extend the terms of the agreement to December 31, 2021. - > An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022. - > An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022.